AndrewJoji/my-portfolio/edit-me/content/additionalInfo.md

 title: Hobbies & Interests
 ---

 - **Film/Video Production** - Love working with diverse groups and turning ideas into reality.
-Currently Directing/ Producing a [documentary](https://youtu.be/Sq_529nFJoo) spotlighting service workers who work in the shadows.
+Directed/ Produced a [documentary](https://youtu.be/USU7CitwfMo?si=dltVsJUXSLMs1V-d) spotlighting service workers who work in the shadows.

 - **Astronomy** - An amateur astronomer who ponders the origins of the universe, camping under the stars.